watem-sedem/watem-sedem/docs/watem-sedem.rst

 the transport capacity.

 Two cases exist:
- - The total available sediment in a cell is lower than *TC*: the resulting mass balance is negative (the pixel can transport more than the amount of sediment available to transport, so 'erosion' will occur).
+ - The total available sediment in a pixel is lower than :math:`TC`: the resulting mass balance is negative (the pixel can transport more than the amount of sediment available to transport, so 'erosion' will occur).
 The outgoing sediment is set equal to the available sediment
- - The available sediment exceeds *TC*: the resulting mass balance is positive (enough sediment to transport some sediment will be 'deposited' in the cell).
-The outgoing sediment is equal to *TC* and (available sediment - *TC*) will be deposited in the cell.
+ - The available sediment exceeds :math:`TC`: the resulting mass balance is positive (enough sediment to transport, some sediment will be 'deposited' in the cell).
+The outgoing sediment is equal to :math:`TC` and (available sediment - :math:`TC`) will be deposited in the cell.

 The outgoing sediment of a cell is distributed to one or two target pixels.
 The target cells are determined by the routing algorithm.
 The outgoing